nickhilliard/charter/sidrops-charter-02.md

 SIDROPS develops guidelines for the operation of SIDR-aware networks, and provides operational guidance on how to deploy and operate SIDR technologies in existing and new networks.
-It also develops extensions and protocol updates that are considered important to improve efficiency and security of SIDR, like for instance Autonomous System Provider Authorization (ASPA).
+It also develops protocol and protocols extensions that are considered important to improve efficiency and security of SIDR, like for instance Autonomous System Provider Authorization (ASPA).
 The WG is also responsible for the maintenance of Resource Public Key Infrastructure (RPKI) to Router protocol.